ccharon/netdrive/README.md

 # mTCP NetDrive Gentoo Repository

+NOTE: The ebuilds work fine, user, group, systemd service and so on ... but the service registers on ipv6 only on my machines so this is rather useless at the moment :P ...
+I am looking into the issue.

 Provides a Gentoo Ebuild Repository for brutman mTCP NetDrive

 This Repos only purpose is to have a Gentoo Ebuild that installs https://www.brutman.com/mTCP/mTCP_NetDrive.html and provides a systemd service to start netdrive and serve image provided in a directory.